Bosa Sardinia, Italy Travel Guide

 Bosa's charm shines brightest when explored on foot or by bike.

 Dedicated bicycle lanes are limited in Bosa.
-Roads in the countryside, particularly the beautiful seaside road, can be winding with varying shoulder widths.
+Roads in the countryside, specifically the scenic coastal road, can be winding with varying shoulder widths.
 Always follow traffic rules.

 No specific "no-go" areas exist regarding safety.
-However, exercise caution on busy roads, notably the main SS129bis, which can have fast-moving traffic.
+However, exercise caution on busy roads, specifically the main SS129bis, which can have fast-moving traffic.